OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 ## V3.3 Session Termination

-Session timeouts have been aligned with NIST 800-63, which permits much longer session timeouts than traditionally permitted by security standards.
+Session timeouts have been aligned with NIST SP 800-63, which permits much longer session timeouts than traditionally permitted by security standards.
 Organizations should review the table below, and if a longer time out is desirable based on the application's risk, the NIST value should be the upper bounds of session idle timeouts.

 L1 in this context is IAL1/AAL1, L2 is IAL2/AAL3, L3 is IAL3/AAL3.
 For IAL2/AAL2 and IAL3/AAL3, the shorter idle timeout is, the lower bound of idle times for being logged out or re-authenticated to resume the session.